diegodealer/diegodealer/README.md

 - 💞️ I’m currently collaborating in a project for my university
 - 📫 How to reach me diego.rf726@gmail.com or discord: dobled0439
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a linux user entusiast i use ubuntu anda arch
+- ⚡ Fun fact: I'm a linux user entusiast i use ubuntu and arch

 <!---
 diegodealer/diegodealer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.